dirk-makerhafen/kodino/README.md

 Kodino
 ======
-Kodino is a library to run Kodi/Xbmc addons without Kodi/Xbmc.
+Kodino is a python library to run Kodi/Xbmc addons without Kodi/Xbmc.
 It works for most content providing plugins.
 It does not work for plugins that draw their own view.

 It requires python2, because Kodi/Xbmc addons are python2 only.